saberzuko/MachineLearningAlgorithms/README.md

 pip install -r requirements.txt
 ```

-3. Import the functions to your custom python files and give the necessary inputs
+3. Import the functions to your custom python files and give the necessary inputs.
+You can make use of the test scripts provided for each algorithm as an reference for future use.

 <!-- CONTRIBUTING -->